Specialized Turbo Vado 4.0 (2022) review

 It’s not a flashy bike.
 In fact, the look of the Vado is decidedly low key especially in the White Mountains/Black Reflective colorway we tested.
 There’s a zingier Red Tint/Silver Reflective finish if you prefer something more vibrant, while the Cast Black/Silver Reflective model is dark and moody if that’s more your thing.
 The paint is thoughtfully chosen too, with reflective qualities that should make you easier to see on the road.

 Whatever color combination you plump for, the Specialized Turbo Vado 4 is a step up from the earlier model, the Specialized Turbo Vado SL, that we got to love over an extended loan period in 2020.
-That bike proved perfect as a daily rider, especially for quick flits to the shops thanks to its front-mounted basket.
+That bike proved perfect as a daily rider, especially for quick flits to the shops.

 The Turbo Vado 4.0 is quite a chunky bike, and weighs in at 24kg - much more than the 14.9kg SL (Super Light) model.
 Somehow though it doesn’t feel that bulky when you’re using it though, which we’ll explain shortly.